 Bubba consulted an internist and a pulmonary specialist to get their best thoughts and recommendations regarding her management.
 Despite our best efforts she steadily worsened over the next three days and didn’t awaken from the coma.
 Her temperature reached a level I had never seen.
 It was so high our thermometer then couldn’t accurately measure it, but we extrapolated it was 108 degrees F. We placed her on an ice blanket to try to bring it down.

-On the evening of the third post-operative day, her vital signs were beginning to worsen while her temperature remained off the chart.
+On the evening of the third post-operative day her vital signs were beginning to worsen while her temperature remained off the chart.
 Bubba and I went to the waiting room to give her husband Bill this new and dreaded report.
 Bubba said, “Bill, it looks like Barbara won’t make it through the night unless a miracle occurs.”
 He began to cry and said, “She has been a wonderful wife and mother to our children, and I don’t know how I will get along without her.
 I am going to miss her so much.”
 We assured him we were doing everything possible, and he said he was confident she was getting the best care possible.

 I was shaken to the core, because not only had I never been part of a bed-side prayer by a physician, but I had never witnessed such a dramatic physical change in a patient so near death.
-Although we were all very excited for Barbara and for her family, Bubba acted like he had expected these results from his prayer.
+Although we were all very excited for Barbara and for her family, Bubba acted like he had expected this result from his prayer.
 His confidence only added to my amazement.

-Subsequently when I saw Barbara as a patient or in a social setting, we would discuss how God had used her illness and near-death experience to teach me the power of believing prayer.
-I was also taught that as a physician prayer should be primary in my care of every patient not waiting until all medical efforts fail before praying.
+Subsequently when I saw Barbara as a patient or in a social setting we discussed how God used her illness and near-death experience to teach me the power of believing prayer.
+I was also taught as a physician prayer should be primary in my care of every patient not waiting until all medical efforts fail before praying.
 Christ alone has the power to heal all our illnesses.
+Ps.
+103:3